-The Nature Conservancy donate a conservation easement on the Concord River property in Woodstock, Milton and Rumford.
-The 4,623 acre easement protects a working forest, an enriched hardwood stand and the area near a bat hibernacula.
+The Nature Conservancy donates a conservation easement on the Concord River property in Woodstock, Milton and Rumford.
+The 4,623 acre easement protects a working forest, an enriched hardwood stand and an area near a bat hibernacula.
 The conservation easement is assigned to Mahoosuc Land Trust to monitor and enforce the easement terms.

 October 26, 2012

-The Nature Conservancy transfers tile of Step Falls to the Mahoosuc Land Trust.
+The Nature Conservancy transfers title of Step Falls to the Mahoosuc Land Trust.
 The Land Trust rebuilds the trail to the falls and parking lot in the summer of 2013.
 More than 10,000 visited Step Falls Preserve in the summer of 2014.

 June 1, 2013

 Black and White Trail

 The Mahoosuc Land Trust opens the five mile Black and White Trail from the Whitecap Mountain over the summit of Black Mountain to the Black Mountain of Maine Ski Area parking lot.

 September 25, 2013

 Crow Mountain Easement

 The Werner Family donate a conservation easement on their 240 acre Crow Mountain Farm in Shelburne.
-The easement land protects land extending from the summit Crow Mountain to the Androscoggin River.
+The easement protects land extending from the summit of Crow Mountain to the Androscoggin River.